laetella/TrainDataAI-Repo/README.md

 # Local Code Repository Intelligent Training Data Generation and Processing

 ## Overview
-This project automates the generation of question-answer pairs based on the business processes and rules of a local code repository.
+This project automates the generation of question-answer pairs based on the business processes and rules of local code repository.
 It provides both Q&A content with original code snippets/reasoning processes, and architectural design solutions for specified requirements with detailed reasoning traces.

 ## Features
 1. **Automated Q&A Generation**